Home / Comparisons / Rocket Languages vs Babbel

 The Babbel lessons are fast and fun

-The Babbel lessons are shorter because the format is much different.
-Each lesson is comprised of a series of several quick-hit, hands-on exercises.
+Here’s why: the Babbel lesson format is very different.
+Each lesson is made up of a series of several quick-hit, hands-on exercises.

-Plus, before each lesson, there’s a daily review session where you get spaced repetition and review of vocab you’ve already learned in past lessons.
+Plus, before each lesson, there’s a daily review session where you get spaced repetition and review of vocab you’ve already learned in past lessons, so you don’t have to worry about moving on before you’ve truly mastered the content.

 Cost Comparison